Increasing Diversity and Supporting Our Students

 Bolster Diversity Leadership

 Created and filled a new director of diversity, equity, and inclusion position to oversee diversity initiatives, strategy, and planning.
-Kamille Dean has been appointed to that role, working with Kimathi Gordon-Somers, dean of student affairs.
-In the spring, Jennifer Haastrup, a licensed social worker and certified crisis counselor, was appointed the diversity, equity, and inclusion program manager.
-In addition, retained Madeline Maldonado, LCSW-R, a clinical therapist and adjunct professor at the Graduate School of Social Work, to provide support to law students outside of the normal Counseling and Psychological Services business hours through group and individual counseling on a number of issues relating to well-being, stress, and mental health, with an emphasis on issues faced by first-generation students of color.
+Kamille Dean was appointed to that role in October, 2020, working with Kimathi Gordon-Somers, dean of student affairs.
+In the spring of 2020, Jennifer Haastrup, a licensed social worker and certified crisis counselor, was appointed the diversity, equity, and inclusion program manager.
+In addition, the Law School retained Madeline Maldonado, LCSW-R, a clinical therapist and adjunct professor at the Graduate School of Social Work, to provide support to law students outside of the normal Counseling and Psychological Services business hours through group and individual counseling on a number of issues relating to well-being, stress, and mental health, with an emphasis on issues faced by first-generation students of color.
 Read more.

 Support Peer Mentorship

 Foster greater peer mentorship among our students of color by supporting the peer mentorship programs within affinity groups, in collaboration with the Office of Professionalism.
 Additionally, support the efforts of Alumni Attorneys of Color to act as professional mentors for underrepresented 1Ls.
 The Office of Student Affairs is also coordinating mentorship efforts with diverse 1L students to provide peer support and expert guidance from alumni.

 Provide support through the Office of Student Affairs for student affinity organizations to develop programs, host events, and foster advocacy around issues facing students from underrepresented backgrounds.
 Affinity groups have presented a wide range of student events focusing on racism and wellness issues for students from marginalized communities, among many other subjects.
 In February 2021, Fordham Law’s Black Law Student Association was recognized by the National Black Law Students Association as Northeast Chapter of the Year.